ReactChallenges/select-challenge-j/README.md

 # Select Challenge

-Conditionals challenge made on ReactChallenges.com to start the depth of useState() with conditionals
+Select challenge made to understand the basics of useState and useEffect